'NCIS' Season 15: Mark Harmon's Character To Look For A Missing Petty Officer, Team Would Be In Serious Danger

 — Jessica Carter (@dangergirl101) March 21, 2018

-Catch the “Death from Above” episode on Tuesday, March 27, 2018, at 8 p.m. on CBS Channel.
+Catch the “Death from Above” episode on Tuesday, March 27 at 8 p.m. on CBS.
 Stay tuned for the latest spoilers, news, and updates about NCIS Season 15!